GeoNode/geonode-project/README.md

 - `--geodbpwd`: GeoNode data DB user role's password.
 A random value is set if left empty
 - `--clientid`: Client id of Geoserver's GeoNode Oauth2 client.
 A random value is set if left empty
 - `--clientsecret`: Client secret of Geoserver's GeoNode Oauth2 client.
 A random value is set if left empty

 ```bash
   docker compose build
   docker compose up -d
 ```

-In case you want to customize the Docker images for Geoserver, Nginx, PostGIS, Letsencrypt or the data-dir setup, you can use the `docker-compose-local-builds.yml` override, which builds the images from the `./docker/*` subfolders
+In case you want to customize the Docker images for Geoserver, Nginx, PostGIS, Letsencrypt or the data-dir setup, make your changes under `docker/<components>/Dockerfile`.
+You can also mount your changes via Docker volumes in the `docker-componse.yml` file.

 ## Developer Workshop